eitanyaffe/grun/README.md

 4. **Submits** your job to Google Cloud Batch
 5. **Downloads** results to your local machine when complete

-grun also supports local execution for debugging and sanity checks before launching expensive cloud jobs.
+grun also supports local execution for debugging and sanity checks before launching cloud jobs.

 ## Prerequisites